 - Ask your personal tutor if you’re unsure where to find information on academic integrity in your department

 - Your personal tutor will help you if you're feeling worried or need support.
-You can also contact Wellbeing Support Services , your Faculty Senior Tutor or the SU Advice Centre if you're feeling anxious and want to talk.
+You can also contact Wellbeing and Student Support, your Faculty Senior Tutor or the SU Advice Centre if you're feeling anxious and want to talk.